Embark on an epic Inca Trail adventure to Machu Picchu!

 Huayna Picchu is the mountain that stands next to Machu Picchu.
 It is a really famous hike that normally takes 45 minutes to hike up the narrow, steep steps to the top with a great view of Machu Picchu citadel.
 If you would like to hike Huayna Picchu after your tour to Machu Picchu, there is an extra cost of USD 75.00.
 Also, this booking must be done at least 3 months in advance due to its popularity.

-At Vidal Expeditions, we focus on making your trip an unforgettable experience, and we want to provide all the details you need to know before leaving your country and starting your life experience in Peru.
+At Vidal Expeditions, we focus on making your trip an unforgettable experience, and we want to provide all the details you need to know before leaving your country and starting your life experience along the Classic Inca Trail Trek.

 Pre-Departure Briefing.